arina999999997/elichika/webui/event_marathon_dev/readme.md

 Some future stuff that are not handled totally correct yet that might be appended at the end later:
 - BGM
   - The missing data file is not on the cdn even if we have it, so we have to host it first
+  - datafile can be packed into the apk, but that wouldn't work for ios users.
 - Gacha associated with the event:
   - The current gacha system is written long ago without caring about non permanent gacha.
   - Then there's gacha rate up and stuff and the pool of cards